Church School Information

 Church School for Kindergartners through Sixth Graders (10:15-11:10 am)

 All children join their parents for the beginning of worship at the 10 am service in the sanctuary.
 Prior to the sermon, children and teachers are dismissed for Church School.
 Upon leaving worship, children and teachers gather on the amphitheater stairs for an introduction to the morning’s lesson and the collection of the Children’s Offering.
 They are then dismissed by class to their rooms.
-Parents are welcome accompany their children for all or part of Church School, but we also ensure that there are always two adults in each room.
+Parents are welcome to accompany their children for all or part of Church School, but we also ensure that there are always two adults in each room.
 Children in Kindergarten and the nursery need to be picked up in their rooms on the first floor of the Education Wing after worship.
 Children in First through Sixth grade are dismissed to the Tolman Fellowship Hall at 11:10 to meet their families.

 The WCC Church School operates as a cooperative and follows a philosophy of formational Christian Education which aims to form young Christians not only through instruction, but also by living God’s word.
 Our curriculum is hand-written by a team of lay-leaders and teachers in the congregation so that it is hand-tailored to our students.
 It is based on a six-year rotational model during which time children learn prayers, Bible stories, and about the Christian faith through art, drama, science, movement, and music.
 It is intentionally written to engage multiple intelligences and incorporate all of the senses.